If you’re trying to launch your UX career, you probably already know that having an amazing portfolio is key to landing your dream job in the field.

 Whichever type of UX/UI design you find yourself gravitating towards, start to develop a deep expertise in that field.
 Simultaneously, employers love well-rounded designers so be sure to supplement your studies with learning about broader design principles as well.

-For instance, if you decide to focus on UI design, make sure you fully understand research, user flows, and user testing so that your designs are informed by well-tested UX processes.
-And if you’re more interested in pure UX or information architecture work, learn about design principles like grids, color theory, and typography, as well as fundamentals like hierarchy and repetition so that you can turn your research and user flows into beautiful final products (or at least work well with designers who can).
+For instance, if you decide to focus on UX design, make sure you fully understand research, user flows, and user testing so that your designs are informed by well-tested UX processes.
+And if you’re more interested in pure UI work, learn about design principles like grids, color theory, and typography, as well as fundamentals like hierarchy and repetition so that you can turn your research and user flows into beautiful final products (or at least work well with designers who can).

 Once you’ve decided which subset of the UX field to focus on, it’s time to come up with project ideas.